Dec 20, 2013 – 1:30pm -

 In all cases, you must maintain your RC meditation requirements.

-h) Course Withdrawal Policy (On-Campus, Full time): A student must withdraw from a course within the first three days of class in order to not be charged for that course.
-If he is in the class for more than three days, he will be charged for the full amount of tuition, room and board for that course.
+h) Course Withdrawal Policy (On-Campus, Full time): A student must withdraw from a course within the first two days of class in order to not be charged for that course.
+If he is in the class for more than two days, he will be charged for the full amount of tuition, room and board for that course.
 Also, in order to not receive an NC (no credit) on the transcript, a student must withdraw before the midterm exam.
 To withdraw from a course the student must complete the official forms which are at the Enrollment Center.

 i) Missing Exams: All examinations for a course will be scheduled at a common time, and if you are not able to make that exam time, then you have to petition to the appropriate faculty (before the day of the exam) for an alternate exam and date.
 If a student does not petition for a late exam before the exam date, then he will be subject to receiving an NC for that exam.
 This policy is for both on-campus and DE courses.
 The fee of $150 must be paid to the Enrollment Center before the exam is taken.